 This card is Chase’s latest offering and offers many rewards — it’s worth checking out if you have good to excellent credit.
 That’s because both the sign up bonus and cash back rewards are among the highest out there for this type of card.

 First, you can receive a $200 bonus once you spend at least $500 in purchases within the first three months of account opening.
-For ongoing rewards, earn 5% cash back on purchase at qualifying grocery stores (up to $12,000 each year), on travel purchased through Chase and in quarterly bonus categories (up to $1,500 in combined purchases).
+For ongoing rewards, earn 5% cash back on purchases in quarterly bonus categories (up to $1,500 in combined purchases), and on travel purchased through Chase Ultimate Rewards®.
 You can also earn 3% back on purchases at drugstores and restaurants and 1% for all other purchases.

 What’s more, there’s no annual fee and for the first 15 months, receive a 0% introductory APR for purchases.
-Afterward, you’ll have a variable APR of 14.99% to 23.74%.
+Afterward, you’ll have an APR of 19.74% - 28.49% Variable.

 The Navy Federal Visa cashRewards is a credit card that offers simple rewards earnings with no annual fee.
 Cardholders earn 1.5% cash back on every dollar spent on purchases — there are no required minimum amounts to redeem your rewards.
 There are also no annual or foreign transaction fees.